FortiShield/FortiShield/api/test/integration/README.md

 ## Test mapping for CI

-Every time a pull request is created in GitHub for the `wazuh` repository, a battery of checks is performed in the CI machines.
+Every time a pull request is created in GitHub for the `fortishield` repository, a battery of checks is performed in the CI machines.
 One of these checks is the API integration tests execution with success.

 The API integration tests performed depend on the files modified in the pull request.
 In most cases, 10 API integration